ogmacorp/EOgmaNeo/Python/README.md

 Refer to the `sineWaveExample.py` example for further details.

-The `source/examples/VideoPrediction.cpp` example has also been ported to Python, and can be found in the `videoPrediction.py` file.

 ## Contributions

 Refer to the EOgmaNeo [CONTRIBUTING.md](https://github.com/ogmacorp/EOgmaNeo/blob/master/CONTRIBUTING.md) file for details about contributing to EOgmaNeo, including the signing of the [Ogma Contributor Agreement](https://ogma.ai/wp-content/uploads/2016/09/OgmaContributorAgreement.pdf).